Maurice Dobb: Communism

-Career
+Academic career

+After gaining a PhD in 1924, Dobb returned to Cambridge as university lecturer.
 Dobb's position at Trinity connected him to it for more than 50 years.
 He was elected a fellow in 1948, at which time he began joint work with Piero Sraffa assembling the selected works and letters of David Ricardo.
 The results were eventually published in eleven volumes.
 He did not receive a university readership until 1959.

 Over his career he published twelve academic books, more than 24 pamphlets and numerous articles for general audiences.
 He often wrote on political economy, drawing a connection between the social context and problems in society and how that influences market exchange.
 "Economic relations of men determine social associations of men," he said in his Marxian economics class.
 Dobb believed the capitalist system created classes and with class came class warfare.
-After a 1925 trip to Russia with Keynes, Dobb refrained slightly from his interests in political conflict; he was notorious for long and dull lectures with few students present.
+After a 1925 trip to Russia with Keynes, Dobb refrained slightly from his interests in political conflict.

 Other positions held by Dobb around 1928 include teaching in a summer school, acting as Chairman of the Faculty of Economics of the Communist Party of Great Britain, and helping to launch the party's own film company.
 He encountered differing opinions within the party, pushing that intellect and political activity are not mutually exclusive.

 In 1931, Dobb married Barbara Marian Nixon as a second wife for the rest of his life.
 She never claimed to be a communist, but was active in the Labour Party and held a seat on London County Council while pursuing a career in acting.
 Dobb's personal life was of particular interest to his colleagues, and due to the controversy Pembroke College dropped Dobb as a Director of Studies and withdrew his dining rights.
 In the same year he gave a lecture on his recent trip to Russia, which prompted some to call him a "paid official of the Russian government", again causing a small scandal at Cambridge.
 Dobb responded with an article in The Times claiming no connection with the Soviet Union.

+In the 1930s he befriended the philosopher Ludwig Wittgenstein, who stayed with Dobb and his wife for a period.